Video

 Episode Highlights/Topics:

-• SaaS Supply and Demand: Mission is to solve problem others want to support
+- SaaS Supply and Demand: The mission is to solve problems others want to support

-• People Management: People get process wrong; assume it’s controlling, kills creativity
+- People Management: People get the process wrong; assume it’s controlling, and kills creativity

 Resources/Links: